hamelsmu/oauth-tutorial/local/README.md

 There is a file named [emails/email_list.txt](./emails/email_list.txt) that contains a list of the email identities that are allowed to view your site.
 Try misspelling your email on purpose and see what happens when you do a hard refresh after a few seconds.
 Try changing it back.

-## Next Steps
+# Next Lesson: Deploy It!

-Now that you have a minimal idea of how this works locally, you can proceed to host your static site on a VM.
-This is great for a static site that you want to be private (private documentation, a paid course you want to offer, etc.).
+Now that you have a minimal idea of how this works locally, you can proceed to host your static site on a VM or other hosted solution.

-### Kubernetes

-I show how to do this same thing on Kubernetes [here](../README.md).
-That example:

-- Deploys a static site on Kubernetes behind a load balancer, with the Oauth proxy
-- Sets up automated SSL for https with Google Managed Certificates

-Deploying this on Kubernetes is much more complicated, maybe the most complicated way to deploy this (but is something I wanted to play with).
-Now that you understand the basics of how this works from this local example, you can deploy this however you want.
+**:point_right: [See Lesson 2: Serving Your Site](../simple/README.md). :point_left:**

+In that lesson, we will show you how to:

+- Use a hosting provider to deploy your secure static site.
+    - You will learn about a few alternatives (one of them for free).
+- Enable `https` and setup a custom domain.

+# Is this only for static sites?

+No!
+You can put applications behind the proxy, like a dashboard.
+Instead of passing `file://...` to the `--upstream` flag, you pass a URL, like `http://your.internal.app`.
+You can see an [example of this on Kuberenetes here](https://github.com/hamelsmu/k8s-oauth/blob/main/gke_k8s/k8s/deployment_2.yml#L89) and you can read more about this in [the docs on configuring the upstream](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview#upstreams-configuration).